 One last plea - Please leave the entire original paint intact on any Goofus glass objects you may acquire.
 Repainting is NOT restoring, and is NOT repairing.
 You dont polish antique copper, you dont refinish antique furniture, and you dont repaint the old masters oil paintings - so DONT REPAINT YOUR GOOFUS!
 If the paint is almost gone, perhaps it would be best to just strip it all off!
 At least it wouldnt live a lie.
 Try to avoid handling Goofus repeatedly, never stack it, never put it in the attic for storage subject to the ravages of extreme temperatures and finally, never put it in a dishwasher unless all the paint is already gone.

 The following books about glass include sections or information about Goofus.
 They are helpful reference sources.
-Unfortunately all except the Dugan/Diamond book have gone out of print, but you may find them second-hand.
 Click on the title to see more information.

 1: Dugan/Diamond: The Story of Indiana, Pennsylvania, Glass (1993) by Heacock, Measell & Wiggins.